 - By selling the stock at a higher price and buying it later at a lower price, the investor makes a profit.

 The investor can make huge losses if the stock price keeps going up!
 Theoretically, the loss on a short is INFINITE.

 Who Shorted GameStop?

-The two hedge funds who came to limelight for shorting GME are Melvin Capital and Citron Research.
+The two hedge funds that came to the limelight for shorting GME are Melvin Capital and Citron Research.

 Even though the funds communicated last week (Jan 27) to several media houses that are no longer short on the GME stock, investors believe that those media statements are false and they still have short positions.